All About Ann Bryant

 Spread over two days, Ann can include an hour’s session with Years 5/6 on a theme of bullying, during which she turns a story into a short production for the rest of the school to watch.
 She can also offer Professional Development ‘From Story to Stage’ for Early Years teachers, as well as for KS1 and KS2 teachers and can include with the singing, a talk to parents about the importance of reading for pleasure – ‘The Hook of a Book’.
 Ann also has experience at working with gifted and talented students as well as students with English as an additional language.

 About the presentations

-• Literacy initiatives for the teachers to take back to the classroom.
+- Literacy initiatives for the teachers to take straight back to the classroom.

-• A strong music/dance/drama element, for example reception children will bring a book to life through drama and music and the other year groups will be able to listen to stories that work in tandem with music.
+• A strong music/dance/drama element, for example Reception children will bring stories to life through drama and music and the other year groups will be able to listen to stories that work in tandem with music.

-• An introduction to life of an author.
+• An introduction to the life of an author.

 • A look at foreign copies at appropriate age level.